A Guide to the Races of the Elder Scrolls

 The Races That Started It All

-- The form of the Ehlnofey is unknown but what we must come to understand is that every creature in the game branches off from this one race.
-Two of the races that branched off created the elves and humans but others that branched off eventually turned into Imga, Hist and even Dragons (keep in mind that any form of Daedra comes from the world of Oblivion and is not a descendant of the Ehlnofey).
-More will be explained on this race in the last section.
+The form of the Ehlnofey is unknown, but what we must come to understand is that every creature in the game branches off from this one race.
+Two of the races that branched off from the Ehlnofey created the elves and humans, but the others that branched off eventually turned into Imga, Hist, and even Dragons (keep in mind that any form of Daedra comes from the world of Oblivion and is not a descendant of the Ehlnofey).
+More will be explained about the Daedra in the last section.

-- This race is responsible for all of the Elf races after it: Altmer, Ayleid, Dunmer, Dwemer, Left-Handed Elves, Orsimer, Chimer, Bosmer, Snow Elves/Falmer, Maormer, and even the Bretons (a cross breed of Elf and Man).
+This race is responsible for all of the Elf races after it.
+This includes the Altmer, Ayleid, Dunmer, Dwemer, Left-Handed Elves, Orsimer, Chimer, Bosmer, Snow Elves/Falmer, Maormer, and even the Bretons (a cross breed of Elf and Man).

-- Though humans believe themselves created by the Gods (Aedra), the elves believe they are descendants of the Gods.
-The Aldmer no longer exist as a race entirely but they do live on as the father of many races that inhabit Nirn today.
+Though humans believe themselves to be created by the Gods (Aedra), the elves believe they are descendants of the Gods.
+The Aldmer no longer exist as a race entirely, but they do live on as the father of many races that inhabit Nirn today.

-- This race is responsible for all of the Human races after it: Imperials, Nords, Redguards, Kothringi, and Bretons (again half of them at least).
+This race is responsible for all of the Human races after it.
+This includes the Imperials, Nords, Redguards, Kothringi, and Bretons (half of them at least).

-- The Nedes initially called the land of Atmora home.
-There on that continent they broke off and formed smaller colonies.
-The colonies eventually began fighting and a great civil war erupted.
-A small group of Nedes broke off from Atmora and ventured out to find the land of Tamriel, landing on the northern tip of Skyrim.
-There the Nedic hero Ysgramor and his five hundred companions built Saarthal.
-They lived next to the Aldmer in relative peace until the Aldmer noticed their quick growth of the Nedic population.
-The Aldmer fought the Nedic and after much fighting the Nedic eventually defended themselves and continued to prosper in Tamriel.
+The Nedes initially called the land of Atmora home.
+They would break off and form smaller colonies while living on that continent.
+The colonies eventually began fighting, and a great civil war erupted.
+A small group of Nedes broke off from Atmora and ventured out to find the land of Tamriel; they would land on the northern tip of Skyrim.
+It was there that the Nedic hero Ysgramor and his 500 companions built Saarthal.
+They lived next to the Aldmer in relative peace until the Aldmer noticed the quick growth of the Nedic population.
+The Aldmer fought the Nedic, and after much fighting, the Nedic eventually defended themselves and continued to prosper in Tamriel.

-- The Nedes no longer exist but from them three separate races were born.
-Those Nedes that stayed in Skyrim became the Nords.
-Those Nedes that traveled west with the Aldmer breaded and became the Breton.
-Those Nedes that traveled south became the Imperial.
+The Nedes no longer exist, but three separate races were born from them.
+The Nedes that stayed in Skyrim became the Nords.
+The Nedes that traveled west with the Aldmer became the Breton.
+Thoe Nedes that traveled south became the Imperial.
 The remaining Nedes that stayed on Atmora eventually began taking ships over to Tamriel, joining the battle against the elves, until the last two ships that came to Tamriel from Atmore were filled with dead Nedes.
 Atmora was left barren after their departure.

 Ayleid: Bred Out of Existence

-The one race that became extinct through breading into another race is the Ayleid.
-This race, known as the Wild Elves, was the first race to establish rule in the Imperial City - the first empire in Tamriel.
-Through their alliance with the Daedric Princes and their use of magic the Ayleid gained control over the Cyrodiilic and Nordic populations and turned them into slaves.
-The Ayleid were cruel to their slaves and after years of abuse their slaves finally revolted against them and overturned their empire.
-Forced from their empire by their former slaves the Ayleid fled to Valenwood where they breaded with the Bosmer.
+The one race that became extinct through breeding into another race was the Ayleid.
+This race, known as the Wild Elves, was the first to establish rule in the Imperial City.
+This was the first empire in Tamriel.
+Through their alliance with the Daedric Princes and their use of magic, the Ayleid gained control over the Cyrodiilic and Nordic populations and turned them into slaves.
+The Ayleid were cruel to their slaves, and after years of abuse, their slaves finally revolted against them and overturned their empire.
+Forced from their empire by their former slaves, the Ayleid fled to Valenwood where they merged with the Bosmer.